How to Get to Yangmingshan (with sample itineraries)

 Below, I’ll introduce the main options for going from Taipei to Yangmingshan, including by tour, private driver, self-driving, or by public transportation (bus).

 Figuring out the many buses and their different routes can be overwhelming, so I’m also going to include several sample Yangmingshan itineraries for driving or taking the bus.
+You can also read my Qingtiangang Grassland guide, which covers the simplest but best half-day trip to the park.

 I’d also like to mention that GoogleMaps works quite well here.
 So sometimes the easiest thing to do is just let GoogleMaps directions guide you from point to point instead of trying to figure it all out before you go.